achinta21/food-delevery-client-publish-site/README.md

-# Getting Started with Create React App
+# Gomotofood best servies website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+this is Gomotofood website link [view now](https://admiring-bartik-768dc1.netlify.app/).

-## Available Scripts
+## Gomotofood site view and see unlimited servies

 In the project directory, you can run:

-### `npm start`
+### `Best Servies view website then sure`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [https://admiring-bartik-768dc1.netlify.app/](https://admiring-bartik-768dc1.netlify.app/) to view it in the browser.

-The page will reload if you make edits.\
+### Gomotofood About

-You will also see any lint errors in the console.
+Phasellus porta turpis a lectus dapibus aliquet.

-### `npm test`
+Maecenas arcu est, consectetur eget ipsum ut, vulputate laoreet purus.

-Launches the test runner in the interactive watch mode.\
+Proin facilisis sem non turpis vulputate semper.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests](https://admiring-bartik-768dc1.netlify.app/) for more information.

 ### `npm run build`